Learn how to be patient in 5-minutes a week

 Just got a notification that someone replied to your tweet?
 Curb that excitement for a moment and just let it sit.
 Don’t look.
 (I know - this one sounds almost masochistic, right?)

 Make a habit of waiting, and you’ll slowly build patience where there was previously none.
-In the same way you can train your body to endure more, you can just as well train your mind.
+In the same way that you can train your body to endure more, you can train your mind to develop a daily practice of patience.

 2. Acknowledge life’s struggles